pangeacyber/pangea-extensions-firebase/storage-file-intel/README.md

 * Deletion of original file: Do you want to automatically delete the original file from the Cloud Storage bucket if it deemed malicious?
 Note that these deletions cannot be undone.

-* Paths that contain files you want to monitor for malious behavior: Restrict this extension to only check files in specific locations in your Storage bucket by supplying a comma-separated list of absolute paths.
+* Paths that contain files you want to monitor for malicious behavior: Restrict this extension to only check files in specific locations in your Storage bucket by supplying a comma-separated list of absolute paths.
 For example, to only check files stored in the `/users/uploads` and `/user/inbox` directories, specify the paths `/users/uploads,/user/inbox`.
 You may also use wildcard notation for directories in the path.
 For example, `/users/*/uploads` would match `/users/user1/uploads/image.png` as well as `/users/user2/uploads/any/sub/directory/image.png`.
 If you prefer to monitor every file uploaded to your Storage bucket, leave this field empty.

-* List of absolute paths not to monitor for malious behavior: Ensure this extension does *not* check files in _specific locations_ in your Storage bucket by supplying a comma-separated list of absolute paths.
+* List of absolute paths not to monitor for malicious behavior: Ensure this extension does *not* check files in _specific locations_ in your Storage bucket by supplying a comma-separated list of absolute paths.
 For example, to *exclude* the files stored in the `/users/sandbox` and `/general/items` directories, specify the paths `/users/sandbox,/general/items`.
 You may also use wildcard notation for directories in the path.
 For example, `/users/*/pictures` would exclude `/users/user1/pictures/image.png` as well as `/users/user2/pictures/any/sub/directory/image.png`.
 If you prefer to monitor every file uploaded to your Storage bucket, leave this field empty.